 Travelling 2,000 miles to cook for strangers

-Ghafoor Hussain travels 2,000 miles from his home in Stockton to help people struggling to survive outside Moria refugee camp.
+Ghafoor Hussain travelled 2,000 miles from his home in Stockton to help people struggling to survive outside Moria refugee camp in Greece,

 He has converted a bus into a mobile kitchen so that he can cook meals for them.